 INTERVIEW BY MARKO SYRJÄLÄ

-Tennessee-born Gary Corbett is a Grammy Award-winning American keyboardist, composer, and producer most famous for playing with such bands as KISS, Lou Gramm, Joe Lynn Turner, Paul Stanley’s solo band, and Cinderella.
+Tennessee-born Gary Corbett is a Grammy Award-winning American keyboardist, composer, and producer most famous for playing with KISS, Lou Gramm, Joe Lynn Turner, Paul Stanley’s solo band, and Cinderella.
 Corbett is one of America’s most prolific keyboardists of recent times, and he’s been contributing in various capacities to over 27 albums, including working with all of Bob Marley’s sons – with which he won his two Grammy’s.
 Corbett is nowadays living in Nashville and remains active in many different bands and projects.
 He’s currently touring with Cinderella, and when the band’s 25TH Anniversary –tour finally reached Finland last June, then we had time to sit down with Gary and discuss various subjects .. read on!

 WORKING WITH KISS